jmpessoa/lazandroidmodulewizard/readme.txt

 VII.
 About Package, Components and LCL  and NDK libs(.so) dependency on laz4android1.1-41139 IDE cross compiler

-1. Package creation: just LCLBase is permitted! not LCL at all!
+1. Package creation: just LCLBase is permitted! not "LCL"!

    - You will nedd  LCLBase Required Package for register procedure.
    - yes, other No GUI stuff is permitted.